understructure/deep-learning-notes/README.md

 Hyperparameters - high-level tuning parameters of the network, helps determine:

 - how fast model runs
-- # of hidden layers
+- number of hidden layers
-- # of neurons
+- number of neurons

 Random Search